josuttis/belleviews/README.md

 This library is build on top of it.
 So many many thanks for all who worked on this libary.

+The code of this library is partially a modification of code of the GNU ISO C++ Library.
+That code was of tremendous help to make this implementation and I want to thank all the developers of this library.

 ## Feedback

 I am happy about any constructive feedback.